metamn/react/content/blog/on-design-systems-3/index.md

 Until recent years, creating &mdash; designing and developing &mdash; consistent user interfaces were an almost impossible task.

-With [design systems thinking](http://metamn.io/react/on-design-systems-2/) and by introducing a novel design process &mdash; now it is possible to _design_ them.
+With [design systems thinking](http://metamn.io/react/on-design-systems-2/) &mdash; by introducing a novel design process &mdash; now it is possible to _design_ in a consistent way.

-But is it possible to implement them?
+The question is still open for the implementation part.
+Can consistently designed UIs be implemented in the same consistent way, preserving the original consistency?

-Stil, current UX/UI design tools and processes, even with design systems, produce visual deliverables which later must be translated to code &mdash; implemented on target platforms, in specific context.
+This separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables, which later must be translated to code &mdash; implemented on target platforms, in specific context.

-This article examines the web context.
+This article examines this translation in the web context.

-How to develop consistent UIs with web technologies.
-How to implement a consistently designed UI on the web platform.
+How to develop consistent UIs with web technologies?
+How to implement a consistently designed UI on the web platform?

-## The web
+## The web context

 The web platform &mdash; we all know very well &mdash; is the browser.

 By using technologies like HTML, CSS, Javascript, WebGL, and more, it manages to display interactive information across different devices and operating systems.

-Developing consistent UIs in web context, thus, translates into implementing a design system with HTML, CSS, and Javascript, and run it in the browser.
+Developing consistent UIs in web context, thus, translates into implementing a design system with HTML, CSS, and Javascript &mdash; and run it in the browser.

-## The context
+## The historical context

-Web design and development has a long history.
+Web front-end development has a long history.
 Through decades it evolved from one paradigm to another.

 Let's put design systems into a historical context.
 Each quadrant representing an era in web development.